fanisvl/pilot/README.md

 The steering angle is normalized to [-1,1] and translated to the corresponding PWM value to be sent to steering via the PCA9685 driver.
 <img src="https://github.com/user-attachments/assets/cec1f981-d24d-4803-918f-8af691a10dac" width="400">

+Controllers like PID and MPC should be explored in the future.

 ## Hardware
 <img src="https://github.com/user-attachments/assets/9d8afad6-7312-4c58-9f20-aa7e0c0533fa" width="800">